alphagov/govuk-developer-docs/source/manual/deployment-dashboards.html.md

 Adding your partial name to this structure will result in it being rendered in Grafana.

-### Test the dashboard

-Any new partials or dashboards should be tested on Integration with multiple applications.

-It is also possible to test that the Puppet generates the dashboard JSON you expect by spinning up a `graphite-1.management` VM.
-Run `vagrant up graphite-1.management` from inside the `govuk-puppet` repo.
-You will need to run `vagrant provision` whenever you make changes to your local dashboard in order for them to be picked up by the virtual machine.

-Deployed dashboards live in `/etc/grafana/dashboards` on the `graphite-1.management` machine and any local virtual machines.

 ## Add a new application

 The list of applications that have dashboards generated is stored in the [hiera data](https://github.com/alphagov/govuk-puppet/blob/master/hieradata/common.yaml) inside Puppet under `grafana::dashboards::deployment_applications`.